eanesparrago/project-ui-challenges/README.md

 You can view my works here: https://ljesp.github.io/project-ui-challenges/

 *Note that the focus of these challenges is the UI.
-Some of the results' functionality may be either missing or incomplete.*
+Although I sometimes add functionality, some of the results' functionality may be either missing, incomplete, or buggy.*

 ## Technologies
 ### React